Overview

 Today’s legal practice and legal institutions are unavoidably multinational as the world has become more global and countries more interconnected.
 Legal rules that previously affected domestic matters are now often subject to the laws of numerous jurisdictions, which is why the understanding International Law has become more and more necessary.
 This specialization provides students with the background necessary to recognize, understand and manage problems arising in the international legal order, including: International Trade, Investment, Business, Environmental Problems, and Protection of Human Rights.

-Students must complete 24 credits with a minimum grade point average of 2.30/4.00 and comply with the LL.M. writing requirement in order to receive the Masters of Law in International Law degree.
+The International Law LL.M.
+Program offers two specializations: General International Law and U.S. & Transnational Law for Foreign Lawyers.
+All students must complete 24 credits with a minimum grade point average of 2.30/4.00 to receive the Masters of Law in International Law degree.
+Students in the General International Law specialization also must comply with the LL.M. writing requirement.
 Many students pursue different paths in reaching this goal.
 The exact number of courses taken depends on how many credits are associated with each course.
 Many students are most interested in our varied international and comparative law courses.

 Specialization in U.S. & Transnational Law LL.M. for Foreign-Trained Lawyers